Effect-TS/io/docs/modules/Resource.ts.md

 ## auto

-Creates a new `Cached` value that is automatically refreshed according to the specified policy.
+Creates a new `Resource` value that is automatically refreshed according to the specified policy.
 Note that error retrying is not performed automatically, so if you want to retry on errors, you should first apply retry policies to the acquisition effect before passing it to this